vojone/IZHV_GameJam/README.md

 ## Used Assets

-+ www.0x72.itch.io/dungeontileset-ii  (Used one of tilesets.
-Thank you!)
++ www.0x72.itch.io/dungeontileset-ii  (Used one of tilesets with floor, walls, creatures...

-+ www.kenney.nl (Used one of tilesets.
 Thank you!)

 + www.dafont.com/vcr-osd-mono.font (Used font.
 Thanks!)

 ## Other used resources and tools